Long-lived SEC violation via DM/DE couplings: Discussion

 \section{Discussion}

 A DM/DE coupling can induce a long-lived SEC violation.
 The fundamental requirement is for the DM mass and DE potential to depend on the DE field with opposite slopes.
 If it exists, the solution is linearly stable, and hence attainable without fine-tuned initial conditions and arbitrarily long-lived in a mathematical sense.
 In the scenario we considered, DM may be simply treated as a classical source, circumventing the upper bound set by the EFT cutoff.
 Our results may open up new possibilities to overcome the apparent limitations to long-lived SEC violations evidenced in the simplest string compactifications evolving in the field-space asymptotics \cite{Cicoli:2018kdo, Olguin-Trejo:2018zun, Agrawal:2018rcg, Bedroya:2019snp, Hebecker:2019csg, Rudelius:2021azq, Cicoli:2021fsd, Rudelius:2022gbz, Andriot:2022xjh, Calderon-Infante:2022nxb, Shiu:2023nph, Cremonini:2023suw, VanRiet:2023cca}.
+In any case, however, the requirement for DM to remain a homogeneous cosmological fluid suggests that the SEC violation cannot last forever.